bitloops/blog/articles/svgs-are-not-images-they-are-a-graphics-language.md

 ## Practical Examples: SVG in the Wild

-Let's look at some real-world use cases where understanding SVG as a programming model makes all the difference.
+Let's look at some real-world use cases where understanding SVG as a graphics language makes all the difference.

 ### Example 1: Animated Progress Ring